Explore the Wonder of Dormancy

 The Ability to Preserve Life

 To understand how diapause preserves life, we characterize the interplay between diapause and aging at both physiological and molecular levels.
-We also work to elucidate the potential rejuvenation coupled with diapause.
+We also work to elucidating the potential rejuvenation coupled with diapause.

 Image: The African killifish lives an extremely short lifespan and ages from young (top fish) to old (bottom fish) in a few months.
 This fast aging process makes it possible to study and follow the whole aging process with a feasible timeline.

-To strengthen the African killifish as a research organism and an educational resource, we characterize its embryogenesis and aging process in detail.
-We innovate genetic and molecular tools.
-And we integrate these initiatives into educational training for undergraduate/graduate students and outreach.
+To strengthen the African killifish as a research organism and an educational platform, we establish an undergrad-orientated research direction in studying its color pattern formation.
+We take advantage of its rich visual phenotypical readouts which we believe it critical to help junior researchers connect the genetic manipulations to the phenotypical impact.
+And we integrate these initiatives with educational training for undergraduate/graduate students and outreach.

 Our Publications & Resources